APRA Corporate Plan 2017-2021

-Enhancing APRA’s employee value proposition (EVP) is designed to improve the attractiveness of APRA as an employer.
+Enhancing APRA’s employee value proposition (EVP) is designed to improve the Enhancing leadership, culture and opportunities for APRA’s people Enhancements that support leaders in sustaining a progressive, high performing and inclusive culture. attractiveness of APRA as an employer.
 APRA’s EVP identifies the unique people policies, processes and initiatives that demonstrate our commitment to our people, covering areas such as recruitment, remuneration, career advancement and development, leadership practices, talent and succession planning, and flexible work arrangements.

 Effective and inclusive leadership is integral in inspiring APRA staff towards achievement of desired outcomes.
 Strengthening leadership skills will assist engagement and the achievement of APRA’s purpose.

 The culture of an organisation sets the tone for the workplace and the behaviours expected in achieving outcomes.
 Clearly articulating the culture APRA would like to foster, will enable internal frameworks to be amended and aligned to the achievement of the desired outcome.

 Honing governance and workplace effectiveness